PRELIMINARY ECONOMIC ASSESSMENT SHOWS A 42.6% PRE-TAX IRR, C$ 14.08M PRE-TAX NPV5% AND LESS THAN TWO YEARS PAYBACK

 There will be no need for drilling and blasting as the material is already of screen size.
 The material will be picked up by a shovel (Cat 336 size type) or a loader (Cat 966 size type).
 The hauling work can be done by a single articulated truck (Cat 730 size type) with a capacity of 14 cubic meters and a second truck will be available on site as backup.
 The truck will unload near to the pump box (plumper) and a loader will feed the plumper.
 At short distance the excavator will discharge directly on the grizzly at the pump box.
 The work will be contracted out on a 24 hour/7-day basis.

 At the beginning of the initial production as the pile is close to the plant, a wheel loader could be used on the pile to load the truck and the same loader could load the plumper by driving down to the plant.
-After a while, the wheel loader will not be able to do and a shovel should be brought to the pile to do the work.
+After a while, the wheel loader will not be able to do both and a shovel should be brought to the pile to do the work.
 Limited power is needed on the pile for the pump box and a lighting system will be installed on the pile near the tailing is mixed into slurry in the pump box.

 Supporting on-site infrastructure will include a small administrative building, warehouse, fuel tank, spare generators and several 40-foot steel containers for material storage.
 Employees will be lodged nearby, no need for a logging camp.

 The most efficient tests include the following steps: sieving the feed to 100 Mesh, the coarse fraction goes to the Humphrey spiral which separates the sample into light, intermediate and heavy fractions.
 The intermediate fraction is passed three times through Humphrey’s spiral and the light fraction is passed one last time trough Humphrey’s spiral.
-This method produces a mica concentrate with a mass pull varying from 4 to 9 %.
-The remaining material is ground and fed into the cyanidation tank for 48 hours with 3 grams of sodium cyanide, zinc power is used for the cement which is thereafter melted to produce the bars.
+This method produce a mica concentrate with a mass pull varying from 4 to 9 %.
+The remaining material is ground and fed into the cyanidation tank for 48 hours with 3 grams of sodium cyanide, zinc power is used for the cement which is thereafter melt to produce the bars.
 The average recovery for gold is 92% and 77% for silver.
 A detailed flowsheet will be supplied in the technical report.

 Figure 3: The Mill 3D Layout